-Following the LED check, immediately deflect the stylus and hold it deflected until five red flashes have been observed (if the battery power is low, each red flash will be followed by a blue flash).
+Following the LED check, immediately deflect the stylus and hold it deflected until eight red flashes have been observed (if the battery power is low, each red flash will be followed by a blue flash).

 Keep the stylus deflected until the "Switch-on method" setting is displayed, then release it.
-The probe is now in configuration mode and Trigger LogicTM is activated.